CSc 150

 open book and open notes.

 - Homework.
-Written homework will be assigned throughout
+Written homework will be

-the trimester.
+occasionally assigned.
 Homework is due

 at the start of class on the day it is due.